 If you want to take your Iceland road trip to the next level, head up to the Icelandic highlands.
 This is where driving in Iceland becomes tricky; the only way to access the highlands is by traveling on F roads.

-These are gravel roads, with river crossings, that are not as well maintained as Iceland’s highways, and so only 4x4 vehicles are permitted on F roads.
+These are gravel roads, with river crossings, that are not as well maintained as Iceland’s highways, and so you will have to rent a 4x4 vehicle to legally access F roads.
 Additionally, the roads are only accessible from June to September, and exact opening times depend on weather conditions.
 However, the drive up to the top is well worth it.
 On the way to Landmannalaugar, you may catch sight of Iceland’s famous rhyolite mountains; multi-colored mountains formed by high amounts of minerals in the rocks.

 This is where Iceland is really uninhabited; almost no one lives anywhere in the highlands, so they still retain their rustic appeal, albeit with a few hiking trails and summer campsites here and there.
 Once you make it to the top you’ll be rewarded with more great waterfalls, more rock formations, and more natural hot springs.

 How much access you will have to some of these places depends on when you visit Iceland.
 In the winter, spring and autumn, when snowstorms and strong winds are common, it is not always advisable to embark on a road trip.
 If you become lost or stuck in a remote area, help may be hours away.
 Play it safe and only travel when it is safe to do so.
 You can check the Icelandic Meteorological Office’s website for up to date weather forecasts.
+When choosing a vehicle, consider a reliable option, like a Toyota Land Cruiser rental or similar.
 As a general rule, though, always be prepared for the worst.
 Iceland’s weather is famously unpredictable so always travel with warm, waterproof clothing, no matter the season.

 Samuel Hogarth, Reykjavik Cars.